-- 1. Briefly explain what the Power to Explore Challenge wants you to do. - Research radioisotope power systems, which is a type of nuclear "battery," and then dream up a new RPS-powered space mission.
-Please write about: - · Where you would go on your mission and describe your mission goal(s). - Also, describe a special human power you have that will contribute to the success of your mission goal(s). - 2.
+- 1. Briefly explain what the Power to Explore Challenge wants you to do. - Research radioisotope power systems, which is a type of nuclear "battery," and then dream up a new RPS-powered space mission to a moon in our solar system.
+Please write about: - Where you would go on your mission and describe your mission goal(s). - Also, describe a special human power you have that will contribute to the success of your mission goal(s). - 2.
 What is the maximum number of words you can have in your challenge entry (not including the title)?